TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Preliminaries

-where $h_t$ is the VLM output hidden state, $d_t$ is proprioception.
-The objective trains the action head to predict the reference flow from a noised action chunk $A_t^\tau$ to the target action chunk $A_t$, where $\tau \in [0, 1]$ denotes the flow matching timesteps.
-We adopt a simple linear Gaussian path $q(A_t^\tau \mid A_t)=N(\tau A_t, (1-\tau)I)$, which has demonstrated robust performance across domains.
+where $h_t$ is the VLM output embedding and $d_t$ is proprioception.
+This objective trains the action head $v_\theta$ to predict the reference flow $\mathbf{u}$ from a noised action chunk $A_t^\tau$ to the target action chunk $A_t$, conditioned on the VLM output and proprioception.